CityOfZion/neo-mamba/docs/source/smart-contracts.md

 ```

 !!! note
-    Compile the code with `neo3 contract compile hello_world.py`.
+    Compile the code with `mamba contract compile hello_world.py`.

 Let's unpack the example.
 The `@public` decorator tells the compiler that the function should be made callable from the
 outside world.
 In the example `save_hello_world` and `get_hello_world` are the function names that will be exposed via a